austynherman112994/bitcrawler/docs/source/bitcrawler.rst

         reppy_args=tuple()) # Advanced Usage - See docs for details.

     # Crawls pages starting from "http://test.com"
+    # Returns a list of bitcrawler.webpage.Webpage instances.
+    # See the Webpage class for more details on its members.
     crawled_pages = crawler.crawl(
         url="http://test.com", # The start URL to crawl from. allowed_domains=[], # A list of allowed domains. `cross_site` must be True.
 Ex. ['python.org',...]